 The castle was built relatively late, probably in the third quarter of the fourteenth century on the initiative of local noble families from Pezink and Svätý Jur.
-The end of the functioning of the building fell in the middle of the sixteenth century in connection with the extinction of the owners of the castle.
+The end of the functioning of the building fell in the first half of the sixteenth century in connection with the extinction of the owners of the castle.

 The castle has not survived to modern times.
 Only relics of foundations and remains of earth ramparts, hidden in the deep forest, are visible.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.